nvh95/react-linkedin-login-oauth2/README.md

 ## Contribution
 All helps are welcome.
 Please open a PR and describe what do you want to improve.

+I would like to thank @Songuku95 and @YBeck for your contributions to this package.

 ## Issues
 Please create an issue at [https://github.com/nvh95/react-linkedin-login-oauth2/issues](https://github.com/nvh95/react-linkedin-login-oauth2/issues).
 I will spend time to help you.